-Lowered Voices: An Ethnography of Serb Women in Post-War Sarajevo (working title)
+Lowered Voices: Serb Women in the Siege of Sarajevo (working title)

 Other Research Experience:

 Research assistant to Dr. Parin Dossa, Simon Fraser University, SSHRC project “Social Wounding: Journeying with Canadian Muslims into the World of Palliative Care/End-of-Life,” September to December 2017

 David Lam Centre, Asian Studies, Simon Fraser University – Research Assistant, February to June 2017

 Atira Women’s Resource Society: Enterprising Women Making Art (EWMA) Program – Student Intern, January to June 2011

 The Belgrade Centre for Human Rights – Research Intern, September to December 2009